doujiang24/lua-resty-kafka/README.md

 * `socket_timeout`

-    Specifies the network timeout threshold in milliseconds.
-Can not be smaller than the `request_timeout`.
+    Specifies the network timeout threshold in milliseconds. *SHOULD NOT* be smaller than the `request_timeout`.

 * `keepalive_timeout`